-A sump for containing and dissipating grey water into the surround glacial till will be dug behind or between the dry and kitchen tents.
-The sump will be approximately one metre long, half a metre wide and half a metre deep.
-PVC pipes from the dry and kitchen tent will direct grey water resulting from showers, clothes washing and kitchen clean-up to the sump.
-The sump will be fitted with a plywood cover.
-At the end of the operation the sump will be backfilled.
-It is anticipated that approximately 1,500 litres of grey water will enter the sump over the course of a day.
-The sump will be monitored daily to make sure that grey water is able to percolate into the surrounding soil.
-If the sump is unable to handle the greywater load, then it will either be expanded in size or relocated to a place nearby with adequate drainage.
+For the dry's and dining hall a sump approximately 6 metres long, 3 metres wide and 1 metres deep will dug by the dining hall.
+Grey water resulting from showers, clothes washing, and kitchen clean-up, will be directed through PVC piping to the sump from each building into the sump.
+The sumps will be fitted with plywood covers.
+At the end of the operation the sumps will be backfilled.
+It is anticipated that up to 15,000 litres of grey water will enter the sumps over the course of a day.
+The sumps will be monitored daily to make sure that grey water is able to percolate into the surrounding soil.
+If a sump is unable to handle the greywater load, then it will either be expanded in size or relocated to a place nearby with adequate drainage.